Illustration: Nhung Lê

 As highlighted in our previous section, the Dorian mode is a lot like natural minor, but with the sixth raised (♯ˆ6).
 If we started on D, then its ascending scale would consist of D, E, F, G, A, B, C, and D.

-An example of a piece of music that heavily uses the Dorian mode is the “Song of Storms” from The Legend of Zelda: Ocarina of Time, one of the most beloved video games ever created:
+An example of a piece of music that heavily leans into the Dorian sound is the “Song of Storms” from The Legend of Zelda: Ocarina of Time, one of the most beloved video games ever created:

 3. Phrygian mode